BibhaCoder/AAPIS-Audit-Log/README.md

 👉 **[View live quarterly performance without dividends](AAPIS_quarterly_performance_audit.csv)**

 *Alpaca Audit quarterly live performance reflects price-action only and does not model dividend reinvestment.
-As a result, tracking data will consistently diverge from the AAPIS™ benchmark, which utilizes a total-return calculation.*
+As a result, live alpaca performance data will be less than from the AAPIS™ benchmark index, which utilizes a total-return calculation.*